Insurance bond: History

+Tax impact

 The decision of which 'wrapper' to place funds within (i.e. onshore bond, offshore bond or collective) can be complex and is based upon the tax position of the investor, the treatment of each tax wrapper, the likely growth and investment term.

-Insurance bonds can be useful vehicles for minimizing tax as they do not incur the 50% CGT reduction on assets held for 12 months or more.
+Insurance bonds can be useful in the United Kingdom for minimizing tax as they do not incur the 50% Capital Gains Tax (CGT) reduction on assets held for 12 months or more.